dbcli/mycli/README.md

 `mycli` is written using [prompt_toolkit](https://github.com/jonathanslenders/python-prompt-toolkit/).

-* Auto-completion as you type for SQL keywords as well as tables and columns in the database.
+* Auto-completion as you type for SQL keywords as well as tables, views and columns in the database.
 * Syntax highlighting using Pygments.
 * Smart-completion (enabled by default) will suggest context-sensitive completion.